catseye/yoob.js/README.markdown

     esoteric programming languages (esolangs).
 *   is written amateurishly.
 *   has an API that is not particularly good, finalized, or stable.
-*   will ship with some public-domain implementations of some esolangs (but the approach is different from yoob's; see below.)
+*   will eventually ship with some public-domain implementations of some esolangs (but the approach is different from yoob's; see below.)

 Unlike yoob, yoob.js:

-*   is written in Javascript.
+*   is written in Javascript which assumes HTML5 capabilities in the browser (mainly `<canvas>` elements.)
-*   does not provide an overarching framework which "knows" how to interpret and display your esolang implementation.
-Instead, more fitting with the dynamic approach of the Javascript language, yoob.js simply provides the constituent parts; it's up to you to string them together into an esolang interpreter (or whatever else) and to lay it out on a web page.
+*   does not provide a single canonical overarching framework which "knows" how to interpret and display and run an esolang implementation.
+Instead, more fitting with the dynamic approach of the Javascript language, yoob.js provides the constituent parts, and it's up to the developer to string them together into an esolang interpreter (or whatever else) and to lay it out on a web page.
-*   extends the idea of "a component to help implement an esolang" to encompass esolang implementations themselves.
-So, for example, yoob.js might include an implementation of brainfuck, but this would not be provided solely as an "end implementation" but also as a component for implementing other brainfuck-derived esolangs, and other mashups.
 *   is not limited to providing support for esolang interpreters; it might be better described as a set of components for implementing esolangs "and other bizarre things".
 *   does not support unbounded integer values (yet; see "Planned", below).
-*   will provide components which are meant to be used as starting points for further modification.
+*   provides components which are meant to be used as starting points for further modification.
 (It's all public domain, so build on it!)
-For example, `yoob.Parser` is meant to be adapted to your specific grammar.
+For example, `yoob.sexpParser` is meant to be used as an example or basis for a specific grammar of your choice.

+yoob.js will eventually:

+*   extend the idea of "a component to help implement an esolang" to encompass esolang implementations themselves.
+So, for example, yoob.js might include an implementation of brainfuck, but this would not be provided solely as an "end implementation" but also as a component for implementing other brainfuck-derived esolangs, and other mashups.

+    This emphasizes a thing with yoob, which is that while the yoob distribution may contain implementations of various languages, it does not contain the reference implementation of any language; but the reference implementations of some languages may be written in yoob. yoob allows for this approach, but yoob.js hopes to accomodate it better than just allowing for it.

 Other things you should know about yoob.js are that it: